-At the tip of Otago Peninsula lies Taiaroa Head with its wonderful wildlife reserve and Royal Albatross Observatory.
+At the tip of Otago Peninsula lies Taiaroa Head with its wonderful wildlife reserve and Royal Albatross Centre.
 The rocky cliffs here are home to not only a large colony of royal albatross but also red-billed gulls, royal spoonbills, rare Stewart Island shag, and southern fur seals.
 This is the world's only mainland breeding colony of royal albatross, and tours from the visitor center allow you to marvel at these mammoth sea birds close up.

 Address: Harington Point Road, Otago Peninsula; 30 kilometers from Dunedin city center

-6 Dunedin Public Art Gallery
+6. Dunedin Public Art Gallery

-One of New Zealand's premier art galleries, Dunedin Public Art Gallery houses an extensive collection of work by local artists with paintings from the early colonial era right up to the present.
+One of New Zealand's premier art galleries, Dunedin Public Art Gallery houses an extensive collection of work by local artists, with paintings from the early colonial era right up to the present.
 It is also home to a significant collection of important international artworks including an impressive holding of Japanese prints, New Zealand's only Monet, and paintings by Machiavelli and Turner.
 There is also a gallery devoted to decorative arts displaying textiles, ceramics, and glass objects.

 Address: 30 The Octagon, Dunedin

-7 Dunedin Railway Station
+7. Dunedin Railway Station

 Dunedin's beautiful Railway Station was built in Edwardian Baroque style in 1904 by George Troup who incorporated flourishes of Neo-Gothic design into the building.
 Though mocked for his "gingerbread" style, the architect was knighted for his work, and the station is now the city's most celebrated piece of architecture.
 The exterior uses both dark basalt and limestone to create a checkered appearance with ornate detailing in abundance, and the interior is magnificent, with colonnades, balustrades, and mosaic paving.

 Address: Anzac Square, Dunedin

-8 Port Chalmers
+8. Port Chalmers

 Just 12 kilometers north of Dunedin is the deep-water harbor of Port Chalmers, named after Dr. Thomas Chalmers, one of the founders of the Free Church of Scotland.
 It's a popular hub for artists and is home to plenty of café culture and private art galleries.
 It was from here in 1844 that the colonization of Otago first began; and also from here that Scott, Shackleton, and Byrd set out on their Antarctic expeditions.
 The Scott Memorial here commemorates Captain Scott, who sailed from Port Chalmers on his last tragic expedition in 1910.

 Location: 13 kilometers north of Dunedin city center

-9 Olveston Historic Home
+9. Olveston Historic Home

-This historic home dating from 1906, was built by avid collector and local philanthropist David Theomin as his family's house.
+This historic home, dating from 1906, was built by avid collector and local philanthropist David Theomin as his family's house.
 English architect Sir George Ernest designed the striking façade of North Otago limestone and Moeraki pebbles that takes particular inspiration from the English Arts and Crafts Movement of the time.

 Address: 42 Royal Terrace, Dunedin

-11 Tunnel Beach
+10. Tunnel Beach

 The sandstone cliffs of Tunnel Beach are great for an atmospheric seaside hike.
-This stormy, wind-whipped coastline, just south of the central city, is rimmed by a rocky headline of high cliffs and arches that have been carved out by the stormy sea and salty winds over millennia.
+This stormy, wind-whipped coastline located just south of the central city is rimmed by a rocky headline of high cliffs and arches that have been carved out by the stormy sea and salty winds over millennia.

 Address: Blackhead Road, Dunedin

-12 Signal Hill
+11. Signal Hill

 Address: Signal Hill Road, Dunedin

-13 Moeraki Boulders
+12. Moeraki Boulders

 Location: Moeraki, 75 kilometers north of Dunedin

-A journey on the Taieri Gorge Railway is a fantastic slice of New Zealand's dramatic scenery and a highlight for train buffs traveling aboard restored historic train carriages through the startlingly beautiful Otago hinterland.
+A journey on the Dunedin Railways is a fantastic slice of New Zealand's dramatic scenery and a highlight for train buffs traveling aboard restored historic train carriages through the startlingly beautiful Otago hinterland.
 The trip-renowned as one of the world's best rail journeys-travels across the mammoth gash of the Taieri Gorge on a high viaduct, as well as heading across copious high bridges and through 10 tunnels carved out of the hillsides showcasing the engineering marvels of the country's early rail pioneers.